Recreational licensing information

 - It is illegal to hold more than one licence.

-Only a Canadian resident may fish for halibut under an electronic licence in Areas 23, 121 and 123.
-Non–residents of Canada wishing to fish for and retain halibut in Management Areas 121, 23 and 123 must purchase an electronic licence through a Canadian Independent Access Provider (IAP).
+Only a Canadian resident may fish for halibut under an electronic licence in Areas 121, 23 and 123.
+Non-residents wishing to fish and retain halibut in Areas 121, 23 and 123, must obtain their licence from a licence vendor in Canada (Independent Access Provider).

 Salmon Conservation Stamp